cpswarm/sensing_actuation/area_provider/README.md

 # area_provider

-This package provides services to access the area of the mission in local coordinates.
+This package provides services to access the area of the mission and regions of interest (ROIs) in local coordinates.
 It is part of the [sensing and actuation library](https://github.com/cpswarm/sensing_actuation).
-The basis for these services is a map of the mission area which can be provided in two ways:

-1. Map server: If a [map server](https://wiki.ros.org/map_server) is running, its map is used.

-2. Coordinates: Otherwise, the coordinates given in the parameter file of the area provider are used to create the map.

-If both sources are unavailable the area provider will not work.

 ## Dependencies
 This package depends on the following message definitions: